CompTIA is helpful

-I recommend to shoot for this as your first certification if you are trying to break into the IT field.
-I have seen it as a requirement for help desk, field services, desk side support and other entry level roles.
+I recommend shooting for this as your first certification if you are trying to break into the IT field.
+I have seen it as a requirement for help desk, field services, desk side support, and other entry-level roles.
 It is a good target for those trying to switch careers or college students wanting to find a job when they graduate.
 It can be a stepping stone to other exams like Security+ or Cisco certifications.

 I actually got my Security+ before any other certification.
 Due to the scheduling of the college I attended, I took a security class before I took my pc hardware class (the first test for A+).
 The professor told us that we could avoid writing a 10-page paper if we passed the Security+ exam.
-I being like most students did not enjoy writing papers, and so I passed the test.
+Like most students, I did not enjoy writing papers, and so I passed the test.

 The security plus exam costs 330 which is a little bit higher.
-It’s supposed to be a more difficult exam, held on a higher tier then the previous exams.
-In order to pass, you have to know the basics of identity management, cryptography and ow PKI works.
+It’s supposed to be a more difficult exam, held on a higher tier than the previous exams.
+In order to pass, you have to know the basics of identity management, cryptography, and how PKI works.
 You have to know a little more about networking.
-There are questions on installing and hardening software and appliances.
-Finally, you have to understand risk management, threats and vulnerabilities.
+There are questions about installing and hardening software and appliances.
+Finally, you have to understand risk management, threats, and vulnerabilities.